Rh

 Key Applications

-The primary end-uses of Rhodium span multiple sectors, each contributing to its classification as a critical material.
+The primary end-uses of Rhodium span multiple sectors.
 The following applications represent the most significant sources of global demand:

-• Chemical process catalysts — Rhodium plays a vital role in chemical process catalysts, where its unique physical and chemical properties provide performance advantages that are difficult to replicate with alternative materials.
+• Chemical process catalysts - Rhodium is valued in chemical process catalysts for its unique physical and chemical properties that are difficult to replicate with alternative materials.

-• Glass manufacturing — Rhodium plays a vital role in glass manufacturing, where its unique physical and chemical properties provide performance advantages that are difficult to replicate with alternative materials.
+• Glass manufacturing - Rhodium is valued in glass manufacturing for its unique physical and chemical properties that are difficult to replicate with alternative materials.

-• Electrical contacts — Rhodium plays a vital role in electrical contacts, where its unique physical and chemical properties provide performance advantages that are difficult to replicate with alternative materials.
+• Electrical contacts - Rhodium is valued in electrical contacts for its unique physical and chemical properties that are difficult to replicate with alternative materials.

 Demand Outlook